seafgomaa/Arabic-Dialect-classification/README.md

 Seaf Gomaa

 # Acknowledgments
-- More acknowledgments available in the paper titled (Arabic Dialect Identification in the Wild) was puplished in 15 May 2020 from Qatar Computing Research Institute.
+- More information available in the paper titled (Arabic Dialect Identification in the Wild) was puplished in 15 May 2020 from Qatar Computing Research Institute.